Community Manager is an increasingly popular job title.

 To promote word-of-mouth for your brand, you need ideas about what social objects to create content around.

-Workshop idea: In the first half, spend a few minutes on each type of social object.
+Workshop idea: In the first half of the workshop, spend a few minutes on each type of social object.
 Write each idea as one sentence on a Post-It starting with, “Have you heard…”.
-In the second half, run through the ideas, discussing, “Is this something real people would say?”
+In the second half of the workshop, run through the ideas, discussing, “Is this something real people would say?”

 💡 Subscribe and get a free ebook on how to get better PR ideas.